Table of Contents

 Set the local directory path to the root of the workspace.
 This can be a relative or absolute path.

-Exclude the /archive/path hierarchy from the working set.
+Exclude the /workspace/path hierarchy from the working set.
 See also the -I option.
 The longest path takes precedence.

 -f